Blog

 More and more chefs are convinced that olive oil is the best choice for frying.
 In fact, frying with olive oil is healthy, if you know how to do it.
 You read that right.
 This is because olive oil is the only oil can that can withstand high temperatures (180°C) without degradation or losing its properties, and because it is an oil that creates a crusty layer which enhances the flavor of foods while preventing it from being soaked with fat.
 Thus, food remains tender, and keeps its vitamins and properties intact.

-In this video, you can see how some delicious French toast is fried, and how it stays tender inside and firm outside after it is bathed in oil.
+In this video, you can see how some delicious French toast is fried in olive oil, and how it stays tender inside and firm outside after it is bathed in oil.

 Frying